RajathPatilKulkarni/html-learning/README.md

-# HTML Learning – Cisco NetAcad Course Projects
+# HTML Essentials – Cisco Networking Academy Course Projects

 This repository contains a collection of beginner-level HTML projects developed as part of the [Cisco Networking Academy HTML course](https://www.netacad.com/).
 Each file in this repository corresponds to a module assignment that explores core concepts of HTML5 through practical examples.